Weinstein's harassment charges are only the latest problem for his company

 Related: Democrats Rushing to Give Weinstein Donations to Charity

 The Weinstein Co. moved to slash its slate of films in 2015 and also laid off about 40 of its 200 staffers.
-And it felt increasingly crowded by director-friendly independent companies that no longer saw Weinstein as the only backer of artistically-minded films.
-Among the new competitors are A24, maker of acclaimed movies like “Room” and “Ex Machina,” and Megan Ellison’s Annapurna Pictures, the company behind award films like “Foxcatcher,” “American Hustle” and “Zero Dark Thirty.”
+And it felt increasingly crowded by director-friendly independent companies that no longer saw Weinstein as the only backer of artistically minded films.
+Among the new competitors are A24, maker of acclaimed movies like “Room” and “Ex Machina,” and Megan Ellison’s Annapurna Pictures, the company behind award-winning films like “Foxcatcher,” “American Hustle” and “Zero Dark Thirty.”

-Jonathan Taplin, a professor emeritus at the University of Southern California's Annenberg School For Communication, has followed Weinstein's career closely.
-(Their acquaintance became particularly memorable after Weinstein physically accosted the some-time film producer at the 1996 Sundance Film Festival, according to multiple reports.)
+Jonathan Taplin, a professor emeritus at the University of Southern California's Annenberg School for Communication and Journalism, has followed Weinstein's career closely.
+(Their acquaintance became particularly memorable after Weinstein physically accosted Taplin, a some-time film producer, at the 1996 Sundance Film Festival, according to multiple reports.)

 James Rainey reported from Los Angeles, and Claire Atkinson from New York.